juncongmoo/pyllama/README.md

 | 16-bit |  - | - | -|- |-|
 | 32-bit |  - | - | -|- |-|

+It took me 2 hours 40 mins to quantize the 65B model to 4bit.
+The file size is reduced from 122GB to 32GB.

 ## 🔮 Single GPU Inference